SpaceBurritos/Udacity_p1_Navigation/Report.md

   128 -> 128</br>
   128 -> action_size</br>

-For all the layers, excluding the output layer, a ReLU activaiton function was used, and for getting the probability distribution of the actions a softmax function was used.
+For all the layers, excluding the output layer, a ReLU activaiton function was used, and for getting the probability distribution of the actions, a softmax function was used.

 The rest of the hyperparameters used for the project were:
   epsilon -> 1</br>